MaterializeInc/materialize/doc/user/content/ops/troubleshooting.md

   - /ops/diagnosing-using-sql
 ---

-You can use the queries below for spot debugging, but it may also be helpful to monitor their output by [`SUBSCRIBE`ing](/sql/subscribe) to their change stream, e.g., by issuing a command `COPY (SUBSCRIBE (<query>)) TO stdout`.
-Note that this additional monitoring may, however, itself affect performance.

-### Limitations on Introspection Sources and Views for Troubleshooting
+This page describes several SQL queries you can run to diagnose performance issues with Materialize.

+{{< warning >}}
-Importantly, the introspection sources and views used in the queries below should be considered subject to changes in the future without further notice.
+The introspection sources and views used in the queries below are subject to future changes without notice.

-This is why these sources and views are all created in the `mz_internal` schema, and it is not possible to create higher-level views depending on them.
+This is why these sources and views are all created in the `mz_internal` schema, and why it is not possible to create higher-level views depending on them.
+{{< /warning >}}

+## Limitations

 Introspection sources are maintained by independently collecting internal logging information within each of the replicas of a cluster.
 Thus, in a multi-replica